The History of Plumbing in Geelong

-Meanwhile, nearly 80 years after it was first built, the original sewer aqueduct which transported waste safely past the Barwon River was decommissioned.
+Meanwhile, nearly 80 years after it was first built, the original sewer aqueduct that transported waste safely past the Barwon River was decommissioned.
 Since 1916 it had serviced Geelong, before finally reaching the end of its life.

 The pipeline diversified the region’s water supply, offering security in times of serious drought.

-Call Metropolitan For Your Plumber Geelong!
+Call Metropolitan For A Plumber in Geelong!

 Just like Barwon Water, Metropolitan Plumbing aims to be at the forefront of our industry.
 As local plumbers, we know the region like the back of our hand.
 We bring the latest knowledge and tools, and the best customer service experience, always with a significant level of respect to the history of plumbing in Geelong.